ArdanaCLM/ardana-dev-tools/README.md

 You can disable this mechanism by specifying the --no-update-rpms option when running the astack.sh command.

-#### Special cases
-When building for Cloud8 (stable/pike branch) the RPM associated with the ardana-ansible git repo also pulls in an updated file from the ardana git repo, so if you want to rebuild that RPM for Cloud8 you should clone both of the ardana-ansible and ardana git repos beside ardana-dev-tools.
-This is no longer required for Cloud9.

 ### Pulling in RPMs from IBS & OBS projects
 If you use the --ibs-prj or --obs-prj options you can specify the project, or even a package with a project, whose RPMs will be downloaded and added to the `NEW_RPMS` area.

-For example, or you have built a modified version of an Ardana Rocky Venv package, venv-openstack-keystone, under a branch in your OBS home project, home:jblogs:branches:Cloud:OpenStack:Rocky:venv, you would run astack.sh like so:
+For example, if you have built a modified version of an Ardana Rocky Venv package, venv-openstack-keystone, under a branch in your OBS home project, home:jblogs:branches:Cloud:OpenStack:Rocky:venv, you would run astack.sh like so: